Zarden92/Noroff-JS2-CA/README.md

 1. npm install bootstrap
 2. npm run build
 3. npm run watch
 4. Clone the Repository: Download or clone the repository to your local machine.

-bash

-git clone <repository_url>

-Install Dependencies: Navigate to the project directory and install necessary dependencies using npm.

-bash

-cd <project_directory>
-npm install

-Build the Project: Compile and build the project using npm.

-bash

-npm run build

-Run the Project: Start the project and watch for changes.

-bash

-npm run watch